 How can your eCommerce store take advantage of this holiday season?
 How should you plan your promotions, emails and discounts to maximize sales?
 What are the best promo channels for your store?

-This post will give you all the answers you need.
+This post will give you all the holiday promotion ideas you need.

 The Holiday Season at a Glance